ZOO-Project/ZOO-Project/docs/services/howtos.rst

 *******

 The ZOO-API for the PHP language is automatically available from your service code.
-Tthe following functions are defined in the ZOO-API:
+The following functions are defined in the ZOO-API:

 int zoo_SERVICE_SUCCEEDED()
     return the value of SERVICE_SUCCEEDED